Tomcatdude/hw1-cloud-git/README.md

 # Dice Generator REST API

-Short Description

-Using the /dice/command URL, you can request any number of any sided dice To be randomly generated for you.
+Using the /dice/command command, you can request any number of any sided dice To be randomly generated for you.
 An example would be if you wanted to roll five 6 sided dice and three 20 sided dice.
 Just enter "/dice/5d6:3d20" and your dice will be generated and shown to you.

 ## Getting Started

-These instructions will guide you through how use this REST API and utlize its various dice generating tools
+These instructions will guide you through how use this REST API and utilize its various dice generating tools

 ### Simple Example